 Unit reference J/602/2336 Level 5

 Credit value 6 GLH 40

-Unit aim skills required to develop, implem address concerns and complaints nent and re rner's knowledge, understanding and view procedures and practices to the relevant regulatory requirements, d analyses the impact of these on service
+Unit aim The purpose of this unit is to assess the learner's knowledge, understanding and skills required to develop, implement and review procedures and practices to address concerns and complaints.
+It covers the relevant regulatory requirements, codes of practice and relevant guidance, and analyses the impact of these on service provision.